-About a 20-minute drive from Cambridge, the new Harriet Tubman Underground Railroad Visitor Center is located amid the landscapes where Tubman lived and toiled.
+About a 20-minute drive from Cambridge, the Harriet Tubman Underground Railroad State Park and Visitor Center is located amid the landscapes where Tubman lived and toiled.
 The unspoiled scenes in the area look much as they would have in Tubman’s time.
 The Tubman Visitor Center features 10,000 square feet of engaging, enlightening multimedia exhibits about her life.
-It’s a great stop itself and a great launching point for exploring the Harriet Tubman Underground Railroad Byway, a scenic, self-guided driving tour that includes 36 sites related to Tubman and the Underground Railroad on Maryland’s Eastern Shore, with more sites in Delaware leading to Philadelphia.
+It’s a great stop itself and a great launching point for exploring the Harriet Tubman Underground Railroad Byway, a scenic, self-guided driving tour that includes more than 30 sites related to Tubman and the Underground Railroad on Maryland’s Eastern Shore, with more sites in Delaware leading to Philadelphia.

 The Harriet Tubman Underground Railroad State Park and Visitor Center is operated by the Maryland Park Service in partnership with the Harriet Tubman National Historical Park to honor Harriet Tubman.

 The 10,000 square foot visitor center includes exhibits as well as a theater that tell the stories of Harriet Tubman’s life and work.
 It also includes a classroom, museum store, and library.
 The state park’s 17 acres include a meditation garden, nature trails and an outdoor pavilion available by rental.